Harbir1707/HarbirBookStore/HarbirBookStore/README.txt

 checked the error and run it
 IT IS WORKING...!

-Add the Category.cs file to the Models project and then add the migration
+Add the Category.cs file to the Models project and modify the Category.cs file
+Then add the migration